In today’s Architect’s Corner we speak with Christian Guers, CEO of Pyvotal Solutions. Pyvotal Solutions…

 April 30, 2018

-Architect’s Corner: For defense contractor WCG Solutions, Kubernetes and containers replace VMs for government work
+Architect’s Corner: For defense contractor WCG Solutions, Rancher and containers replace VMs for government work

 In Today’s Architect’s Corner we speak with Cris Fairweather, an Architect and Engineer at WCG Solutions.
 WCG Solutions is a diverse group of individuals comprised primarily of engineering (civil, electrical, mechanical), environmental, and system lifecycle management personnel who have worked on various maritime, communications, and general engineering projects spanning over 30 years.
 WCG provides a variety of engineering and systems management expertise, and delivers practical engineering, which at its core brings concepts from the drawing board to reality.